 4) It is so easy to set up.

-To save even more time, you can download my participation tracker, rubric, nameplates/note page, and 20 discussion-starter questions by signing up for my newsletter:
+To save even more time, you can download my free participation tracker, rubric, nameplates/note page, and 20 discussion-starter questions.
+Click here to download.

 Compile a list of topics for discussion.
 I like to use topics that focus on a central theme or concept for the work as a whole.
 For example, when I teach Macbeth, my topics are sleep, guilt, the role of women, revenge, the struggle for power, and supernatural elements.
 I give each student a topic or two and instruct them to become an expert on those topics.
 At this point, students should fill out their nameplate with their name and expertise (their topics).
 Additionally, they may take notes on their topics on the back of the nameplate.
 This makes it easy for them to view their notes as the nameplate will follow them during the discussion.